muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T117A)
+- New: Map to keyboard Ex: ability to synchronize with input state on profile start.
+- Fix: last input selected recall on profile load.

 ### (m76T117)
 - Fix: unpack exception on input filter configuration dialog shortcuts due to data change for T116 non sequential axis issue.
 - Fix: list exception in state selector.